sapols/bai-book/content/videos/principles-of-fMRI/8-fmri-signal-and-bold-physiology/index.md

 Q. Where in the graph can we see that there is no linearity if two stimuli are closer that 5 seconds?

-A. TODO
+A. Every curve

 Q. Where in the graph can we there is non-linearity if two stimuli are more than 5 seconds apart?

-A. TODO
+A. Nowhere

 Q. Where in the graph can we see the effect of saturation?

-A. TODO
+A. Everywhere, because the related secondary curves are about 1/2 as high as we'd expect with linearity.